 - Another study found that when salsa or salad was served with fat-rich avocados or full-fat salad dressing, the diner absorbed as much as four times more lycopene, seven times more lutein and 18 times the beta carotene than those who ate their vegetables plain or with low-fat dressing.
 We recommend dressing with healthy oil bases, we made a list of the 10 healthiest cooking oils here.

 - However, there are trade-offs, Vitamin C often is lost in cooked produce like tomatoes.
 Fresh spinach loses 64 percent of its vitamin C when cooked.
 But vitamin C is available from other sources, such as orange juice.
 Lutein or lycopene — nutrients released through cooking spinach and tomatoes — is not as readily available elsewhere, so consider cooking those veggies.

-- Frozen fruits and vegetables are an easy alternative that can easily be cooked- and are often more fresh than what’s on the shelves at the grocery store.
+- Frozen fruits and vegetables are an easy alternative that can be cooked and are just as good as what’s on the shelves at the grocery store.

 - An easy rule of thumb is to avoid fried vegetables or recipes that are laden with fats or sugars.
-The goal of Health Fitness Revolution is to eat a variety of fruits of vegetables prepared in a variety of ways.
+Health Fitness Revolution recommends eating a variety of fruits of vegetables prepared in a variety of ways.